 Target ROAS is required for hotel campaigns but optional for other campaign types.

 Learn more about Changes to how Smart Bidding strategies are organized.

-Maximize conversions automatically set bids to help get the most conversions for your campaign while spending your budget.
+Maximize conversions uses Google's AI to set bids to help get the most conversions for your campaign while spending your budget.

 - When you're using Maximize conversions without a Target CPA set, we'll aim to spend your budget to maximize conversions for your campaigns.

 - When you're using Maximize conversions with a Target CPA set, we'll help to get as many conversions as possible at the target cost-per-action (CPA).